Last updated 06/10/20

 The last step is to adjust the output settings so that your overlays can be adaptive to the Layout settings you defined in Composer.

-Go to the App Output URL via the blue cog wheel icon in the upper right corner of Studio.
-Under "Output Options", select Responsive in the dropdown menu for the Render Window Size.
+Hi the Share button in the upper right corner of Studio.
+On the left panel of the pop-up window, select "Advanced".
+Then choose Responsive in the dropdown menu for the Render Window Size.

 Choose "Responsive" for Render Window Size